Aging Well – Thriving Not Surviving

 Self-talk is important when it comes to maintaining a positive self-image.
 One of my least favorite ways I hear people describe themselves as looking is “old”.
 What does it mean to look old?
 I just turned 58 last year and you will never hear me describe myself as old.
 If I’m so lucky as to make it to 120 years old, you will still never hear me call myself old.

-How you feel about your age is all a state of mind.
-My marketing director is exactly half my age, about to turn 30, and thinks he’s getting old.
+How you feel about your age and aging is all a state of mind.
+My marketing director is half my age, about to turn 30.
+He thinks he’s getting old.
 How silly!
 You are as old as you feel.
 I believe at any age with good health, diet and exercise, you can live youthfully.

 How does one live youthfully?
 Here’s some advice I’d like to share from a 58-years-young man…